 Rule-based part-of-speech (POS) tagging is a method of labeling words with their corresponding parts of speech using a set of pre-defined rules.
 This is in contrast to machine learning-based POS tagging, which relies on training a model on a large annotated corpus of text.

 In a rule-based POS tagging system, words are assigned POS tags based on their characteristics and the context in which they appear.
-For example, a rule-based POS tagger might assign the tag "noun" to any word that ends in "-tion" or "-ment," as these suffixes are often used to form nouns.
+For example, a rule-based POS tagger might assign the tag houn' to any word that ends in '-tion' or '-ment, 'as these suffixes are often used to form nouns.

 Rule-based POS taggers can be relatively simple to implement and are often used as a starting point for more complex machine learning-based taggers.
 However, they can be less accurate and less efficient than machine learning-based taggers, especially for tasks with large or complex datasets.

-Here is an example of how a rule-based POS tagger might work: Define a set of rules for assigning POS tags to words.
-For example: If the word ends in "-tion," assign the tag "noun."
-If the word ends in "-ment," assign the tag "noun."
-If the word is all uppercase, assign the tag "proper noun."
+Here is an example of how a rule-based POS tagger might work

+Define a set of rules for assigning POS tags to words.
+For example Define a set of rules for assigning POS tags to words.
+For example If the word ends in I-tion, assign the tag inpun.

+If the word ends in "-ment," assign the tag 'houn."

+If the word is all uppercase, assign the tag proper foun.'

 If the word is a verb ending in "-ing," assign the tag "verb."

 Iterate through the words in the text and apply the rules to each word in turn.
+For example

-For example: "Nation" would be tagged as "noun" based on the first rule.
-"Investment" would be tagged as "noun" based on the second rule.
-"UNITED" would be tagged as "proper noun" based on the third rule.
-"Running" would be tagged as "verb" based on the fourth rule.
+Nation would be tagged as houn based on the first rule.
+Investment would be tagged as noun based on the second rule.

+UNITED would be tagged as proper noun based on the third rule.

+Running"would be tagged as "verb" based on the fourth rule.

 Output the POS tags for each word in the text.

 This is a very basic example of a rule-based POS tagger, and more complex systems can include additional rules and logic to handle more varied and nuanced text.